 Greece: After the ruling of the ECtHR in M.S.S. v Belgium and Greece, Austria suspended transfers to Greece.
-The director of the BFA announced Dublin procedures with Greece will start again in March 2017, in line with the European Commission's recommendation of December 2016.
+The director of the BFA announced Dublin procedures with Greece will start again in March 2017,172 in line with the European Commission's recommendation of December 2016.
 So far Dublin procedures to Greece have not started.
-In single cases where protection status were granted by Greek authorities, the Courts rejected the applications in Austria.
-Transfers of persons with status in Greece are not suspended in general, however,there are no cases known of completed transfers to Greece in 2020.
+In single cases where protection status were granted by Greek authorities, the Courts rejected applications lodged in Austria.
+This changed in 2021 as the Constitutional Court ruled that, due to inadequate reception conditions in Greece a thorough assessment has to carried out before transferring beneficiaries of international protection back to Greece.173 Transfers of persons with status in Greece are not suspended in general, however, there are no cases known of completed transfers to Greece in 2021.
+174

-Hungary: Although there have been intensive discussions with regard to Dublin transfers to Hungary in 2018, including with the Hungarian Ministry of Interior, no transfers have been carried out in recent years.
-The However, in 2019, one transfer has reportedly been carried out in an individual case.
+Hungary: In 2019 and 2020, one transfer has reportedly been carried out respectively in individual cases.
 While it is clear that individual guarantees must have been secured for the purpose of this transfer, no further information is available on this case.
 There are reports of Syrian and Afghan nationals being forcibly returned from Austria to Hungary in December 2020 and January 2021.
 It could not be verified whether these persons applied for asylum or not.
-The
+In general, the BFA does not carry any transfer to Hungary since the entry into force of the law on crisis situations on 28 March 2017.

 Italy: In 2020, 616 out of 3,196 requests concerned Italy, and 192 transfers were completed to Italy.
-In relation to Italy, the BFA considers that the obligation to obtain guarantees on the basis of the Tarakhel v Switzerland judgment of the ECtHR has been fulfilled following the Italian Ministry of Interior's letters of 8 June 2015 and 10 February 2016 to all Dublin Units, stating the projects where Dublin returnees would be accommodated.
-The Constitutional Court pointed out in a ruling of 30 June 2016, in relation to the Circular letter and other procedural steps, that an individual assurance for a vulnerable asylum seeker would have been necessary before implementing a transfer.
-Nevertheless, the BVwG has largely allowed the BFA to carry out Dublin transfers to Italy throughout 2018 and 2019.
+177 In relation to Italy, the BFA considers that the obligation to obtain guarantees on the basis of the Tarakhel v Switzerland judgment of the ECtHR has been fulfilled following the Italian Ministry of Interior's letters of 8 June 2015 and 10 February 2016 to all Dublin Units, stating the projects where Dublin returnees would be accommodated.
+178 The Constitutional Court pointed out in a ruling of 30 June 2016, in relation to the Circular letter and other procedural steps, that an individual assurance for a vulnerable asylum seeker would have been necessary before implementing a transfer.
+179 Nevertheless, the BVwG has largely allowed the BFA to carry out Dublin transfers to Italy throughout 2018 and 2019.
+180